 Smoking causes wrinkles by narrowing blood vessels in the outer layers of skin.
 This causes less blood flow and reduces the amount of oxygen and nutrients that can get to the skin.
 All of this bad stuff mainly happens through suffocation.
 Smoking one cigarette constricts blood flow for up to 90 minutes, which means you’re starving your skin from oxygen for an hour-and-a-half.

 Smoking also damages important connective fibers like collagen and elastin, causing permanent wrinkles.
-This damage doesn’t take long to appear.
+If you have seen such changes, its time you switch to one of the 180 Smoke e cigarettes as this damage doesn’t take long to appear.
 Even smokers as young as 20 years old had facial wrinkling that doctors could see under a microscope.
 And if you smoke daily, you’re more likely to develop deeply wrinkled, leathery skin and a yellowish complexion.
 Isn’t that awesome?

 But wait—there’s more!
 Even the little things you do when you puff can contribute to skin damage.
 When you purse your lips to inhale or squint to keep smoke out of your eyes, you add even more stress to your skin.
 These actions create crow’s feet around your eyes and deep lines on the sides of your mouth.
 And the damage doesn’t stop at your face.